elixir-nebulex/nebulex_redis_adapter/README.md

 end
 ```

-The rest of Redis configuration is set in our application environment, usually
+The Redis configuration is set in your application environment, usually
 defined in your `config/config.exs`:

 ```elixir